PhonePe/drove-orchestrator/docs/docs/index.md

 * Supports **discovery for sibling containers** to support dynamic cluster reconfiguration in frameworks like Hazelcast.
 * Support extra metadata in the form of **tags** on instances.
 This can be used in external systems for routing or other use-cases, as this information is available at the endpoint as well.
 * [**CLI**](https://github.com/PhonePe/drove-cli) system for easy deployments and app/task lifecycle management.
-* NGinx based router called [drove-gateway](https://github.com/PhonePe/drove-gateway) for efficient communication with the cluster itself and containers deployed on it.
+* [drove-gateway](https://github.com/PhonePe/drove-gateway) based router support for both NGINX and HAProxy for efficient communication with the cluster itself and containers deployed on it.

 ### Operations